All Episodes

 Okay.

-I haven't I have seen the movie.
+I haven't, I have seen the movie.

-It's it's it's okay.
+It's okay.

-I mean, it it will um it'll entertain you.
+I mean, it will entertain you.

 It'll make the point.

-The thing is, this is starting to happen, not in any kind of a mass way, but for example, the uh Eduardo Savron, who is renouncing his citizenship, staying in Singapore rather than paying capital gains taxes on the financial gain he's realizing today with a Facebook IPO.
+But for example, Eduardo Saverin, who is renouncing his citizenship, staying in Singapore rather than paying capital gains taxes on the financial gain he's realizing today with the Facebook IPO.

-It's gonna turn him into a billionaire, not just a paper billionaire, he's actually going to have the assets now, and he don't want to pay the capital gains taxes on it, which will be something in the neighborhood of 60 million dollars.
+He's actually going to have the assets now, and he doesn't want to pay the capital gains taxes on it, which will be something in the neighborhood of $60 million.

 There are a bunch of American corporations are already locating offshore and doing most of their business offshore and keeping their money offshore.

-And this led to a New York Times story on Apple about how mean and unpatriotic Apple is, and they found the guy who runs a community college right next door in Cupertino, California.
+And this led to a New York Times story on Apple about how mean and unpatriotic Apple is.

 And this guy said that his school is running a deficit because Apple isn't paying enough taxes.